murthylinux/devOps_documents/Docker/docker_commands.md

 $ docker logout

-$ docker build:        This command will buld the docker image using Dockerfile
+$ docker build         This command will buld the docker image using Dockerfile

-$ docker run:	       This command is used to run the docker iamges as a container
+$ docker run	       This command is used to run the docker iamges as a container

-$ docker ps:           This command will list the running containers in the docker
+$ docker ps            This command will list the running containers in the docker

-$ docker exec:         Its helps to execute the commands in running container
+$ docker exec          Its helps to execute the commands in running container

-$ docker stop:	       Running container will be stop using this command.
+$ docker stop	       Running container will be stop using this command.

-$ docker system prune:  removel of unused data on inclusion of stopped containers.
+$ docker system prune  removel of unused data on inclusion of stopped containers.
 ```